 I showed the girls pictures of Manhattan.
 None of them believed the pictures were real.

-Around midnight I returned to my harbor hotel.
+Around midnight I wqalked by the to my harbor hotel.
 The Bugis sailors prepared for a morning departure.
-Ropes creaked on the masts.
-The design of their prahu dated back centuries.
+Ropes creaked on the masts of their prahus.
+The design dated back centuries.
 Indonesia had thousands of islands.
-The prahu were the connection.
+The prahus were the connection.

 I was overcome with deja vu and blamed the honey and then the whiskey.